 Improper treatment.
 This could describe deviating from the accepted standard of care without justification.

 Failure to warn.
 Patients have a right to “informed consent,” or to know the risks of any potential treatment before agreeing to it.

 Gross negligence.
 This describes a serious error that even an untrained individual could have avoided.

 Winning Your Medical Malpractice Case

-Patients in Lawrence County who have suffered physical pain, emotional distress, additional medical bills, and lost income can sue for these and any other damages resulting from malpractice.
-The attorneys at Dallas W. Hartman, P.C.
-Attorneys at Law have experience handling complex medical malpractice cases in New Castle and throughout Lawrence County, so reach out to us at 1-800-777-4081 to schedule a free consultation.
+Patients in Western Pennsylvania who have suffered physical pain, emotional distress, additional medical bills, or has been faced with a wrongful death can sue for these and any other damages resulting from malpractice.
+The medical malpractice attorneys at Dallas W. Hartman, P.C. have experience handling complex medical malpractice cases in New Castle and throughout Lawrence County, so reach out to us at 1-800-777-4081 to schedule a free consultation.
 You can also visit us online for more information about our firm and the cases we have handled in the past.